-EDG 671 Implementing ABA Prog Applied Settings (3 credits)
+EDG 671 Implementing ABA Prog Applied Settings (3

-Prerequisite(s): EDG 661, EDG 663, EDG 668 and EDG 670 Taught: Variable-check w/department
+Prerequisite(s): EDG 661, EDG 663, EDG 668 and EDG 670

 This course focuses on the issues and applications of applied behavior analysis in applied settings (e.g., classrooms, homes, group homes and residential facilities).
 Candidates will review ABA principles and will select acquisition and reduction goals for behavior change based on assessment data; write specific programs for these goals; and combine their programs into a comprehensive intervention plan.